-An avid chamber musician, Ariel has collaborated with leading members of the Berliner Philharmoniker and the Concertgebouw Amsterdam, as well as with eminent musicians such as Maria João Pires and Torleif Thedéen.
-Festival appearances include the Hvide Sande (Denmark), Ravello (Italy), Ausseer Festsommer (Austria), Bosa Antica (Sardinia) and Israel Festivals.
+As a chamber musician, he has appeared with leading members of the Berliner Philharmoniker and the Concertgebouw Amsterdam, and with eminent musicians such as Maria João Pires and Torleif Thedéen.